nus-cs2103-AY2021S2/tp/docs/developerGuide/requirements/UseCases.md

 Use case: UC14 - Redo an action
 MSS:
   1. User requests to redo an action.
-  2. PartyPlanet displays the details of the action that was redone and the list of contacts/events after the action is redone.
+  2. PartyPlanet displays the details of the action that was redone and<br>
+  the list of contacts/events after the action is redone.
      Use case ends.
 Extensions:
   1a.
 PartyPlanet <ins>detects an erroneous input (UC11)</ins>.